 PROCUREMENT OF HAZARDOUS CHEMICALS

-For the main Athens campus, the UGA Chemical and Laboratory Safety Manual requires procurement of chemicals through Central Research Stores to ensure chemicals are properly tracked in Chematix.
+For the main Athens campus, the UGA Chemical and Laboratory Safety Manual requires procurement of chemicals through Central Research Stores (CRS) to ensure chemicals are properly tracked in Chematix.
 All other extended campus units must order chemicals following established UGA policies and ensure that SDS are available to any potentially exposed employees.

 ACCESS TO SAFETY DATA SHEETS